 Minding your mental health

-Infectious disease pandemics like coronavirus (COVID-19), can be worrying.
+Infectious disease pandemics like COVID-19 (coronavirus), can be worrying.
 This can affect your mental health.
 But there are many things you can do to mind your mental health during times like this.

 How it might affect your mental health

-The spread of coronavirus is a new and challenging event.
+The COVID-19 pandemic is a challenging event.
 Some people might find it more worrying than others.
 Medical, scientific and public health experts are working hard to contain the virus.
 Try to remember this when you feel worried.

 You may notice some of the following: